Chronically late people typically:

 Attention Seekers find any attention to be better than being just another face in the crowd.

-Instrumental Self-saboteurs use lateness to provoke consequences they want to happen but don’t want to take responsibility for.
+Instrumental Self-saboteurs use lateness to provoke consequences they want to happen, e.g. being fired from a job they dislike, but don’t want to take responsibility for.

 Self-handicappers look forward to succeeding in spite of lateness.
 They also know that if they do happen to fail they can blame it on lateness.